Kingfisher Orchids

 The Experiment Ingredients and Preparation:

-The research indicated that only Large Cat-specific flea treatments contained the necessary blend and proportion of insecticide/IGR.
+The research indicated that only cat-specific flea treatments contained the necessary blend and proportion of insecticide/IGR.
 Products like Advantage 2 or Praventa for large cats were identified as suitable.

 1. Each tube contains approximately 0.8ml of the pesticide blend dissolved in an alcohol/soap base.

-2. One tube is sufficient to create a final volume of 500ml, enough to spray approximately 25 plants twice (seven days apart).
+2. One tube is sufficient to create a final volume of 500ml, enough to spray approximately 25 plants twice (7-10 days apart).

 5. Mix in the contents of one pesticide tube and shake well.